Worker's Compensation

 Workers, employers and insurance carriers may file an application for hearings to resolve disputes.
 Employees file most hearing applications.
 The application notifies the state of the dispute and initiates the legal process.
 Legal disputes can be settled by stipulation, arbitration and proceeding with a formal hearing.

-For more information on workers’ compensation benefits, please contact Lance Hall at (573)-615-0291.
+For more information on workers' compensation benefits, please contact Insurance Plus at (573)-615-0291.